-So what is the best crankbait rod?
+So what are the best crankbait rods?

 Most people would be surprised to say it isn't a graphite based rod.
 All lot of fishermen think the fiberglass rods are too old fashioned and they think the an exotic graphite or carbon fiber blend is the only thing to use.